 - OSM files—The OSM file is imported with default settings.

-- Shape files—The SHP file is imported with default settings and appear in a new layer.
+- Shape files—The SHP file is imported with default settings and appears in a new layer.

-- File Geodatabase—A dialog opens that lets you decide what parts of the file geodatabase you want to import.
+- File Geodatabase—A dialog box appears, allowing you to decide what parts of the file geodatabase you want to import.

-- Images—A dialog opens that lets you decide how to import the image.
+- Images—A dialog box appears, allowing you to decide how to import the image.